Women and Sports: Stories of Athletes Who Made History

 Courtney Dauwalter: The Mental Strength of Ultramarathons

-Courtney Dauwalter is one of the most surprising and respected athletes in the world of ultramarathons, a woman who has taken the concept of physical and mental endurance to new heights.
-Known for her incredible spirit of resistance, she has demonstrated that human limits are never just physical but, above all, mental.
+Courtney Dauwalter is one of the most remarkable and respected athletes in the world of ultramarathons, a runner whose extraordinary feats have redefined the limits of both physical and mental endurance.
+Known for her relentless spirit, she has proven time and again that human limits are not defined solely by the body but, above all, by the mind.
+Her achievements reflect a unique combination of strength, strategy, and resilience that inspires athletes across the globe.

 Women and Sports: Stories of Athletes Who Made History Pam Reed